alpine-docker/git/README.md

 ### The Protocols

-Support git, http/https and ssh protocols.
+Supports git, http/https and ssh protocols.

 Refer:
 [Git on the Server - The Protocols](https://git-scm.com/book/en/v2/Git-on-the-Server-The-Protocols)